 - monitoring and reforming laws, regulations and policies relating to HIV

-- rights education for people living with HIV and key populations
+- rights education for people living with HIV and people most affected by HIV

 - sensitisation of lawmakers and law enforcement officials